List of NHL rivalries: Chicago Blackhawks vs. Detroit Red Wings (1926–2013; 2020–21)

 Before the 2013–14 season, the Detroit Red Wings moved from the Central Division of the Western Conference to the newly formed Atlantic Division of the Eastern Conference, while Chicago stayed in the Central Division.
-This effectively caused the rivalry to cease (despite the two cities' proximity to each other), as the Blackhawks and Red Wings now meet only twice a year; the one exception being the 2020–21 season, in which the Red Wings were moved back to the Central on an interim basis.
+This effectively caused the rivalry to cease (despite the two cities' proximity to each other), as the Blackhawks and Red Wings now meet only twice a year; the one exception was the 2020–21 season, in which the Red Wings were moved back to the Central on an interim basis.
 However, the rich history between the two teams remains very popular today, and some even consider the rivalry to still be in existence deep down, despite them now being in different conferences.